Introduction

 Due diligence processes

 We ensure that our suppliers confirm that they act ethically and within the law in their use of labour.
 Where suppliers are unable to demonstrate this standard, we work with them to identify gaps and implement corrective actions within a reasonable timescale.
-Failure to comply results in the termination of the business relationship.
+As a company our position does not tolerate modern slavery and any violation of the laws relating to the Modern Slavery Act 2015 and the use of slave labour will lead to the termination of our contracts with such suppliers.
+Where possible, we build long-standing relationships with local suppliers and make clear our expectations of business behaviour.

 We expect our suppliers to, at least, adopt ‘one-up’ due diligence on the next link in the supply chain.
 It is not practical for us (and every other participant in the supply chain) to have a direct relationship with all links in the supply chain.